team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-8-3-one-plugin-to-rule-them-all.md

 ---
 layout: post
-title: One Plugin to Rule them All
+title: One Plugin to Rule them All...Only if it Works Though
 ---

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=fJlz6nEOT7w